 • Analysis of consumer preferences and attitudes

-• Economic instruments
+• Economic measures and instruments

 • Integrated product policies